datopian/playbook/agile/README.md

 Equally important as estimating, is **assessing** performance against estimates so as to improve our skill at estimating -- without assessment estimates don't get better, without assessment you don't know your velocity (how much you can actually get done).

 We base our estimation on [planning poker][].
 In the "extreme" version: tasks go to the lowest estimator.
-We generally do not practice that and instead it is up to scrum-master with delivery team to use planning poker to come to an agreed estimate via discussion.
+We generally do not practice that and instead it is up to scrum-leader with delivery team to use planning poker to come to an agreed estimate via discussion.
 In general tasks that are over 5d should be broken down into smaller tasks.
 This will both improve estimation (errors greatly increase as tasks get larger) and make tasks better suited to planning (as tasks can fit inside one sprint).

 [planning poker]: http://en.wikipedia.org/wiki/Planning_poker